 Note: Below, and throughout our site, underlined text indicates a live link.

 Jane Danforth (jdanforth@mrhme.org) has worked for Millinocket Regional Hospital for 21 years as the project director for several grant funded public health initiatives.
 In 2015, her focus shifted from tobacco and substance use prevention to aging in place initiatives.
 As a MeHAF Thriving in Place (TiP) grantee, Jane led local assessment and coalition building activities to address the needs of the Katahdin region’s older population.
 In 2019, she also led the municipal effort for the town of Millinocket to become a member of AARP’s Network of Age-Friendly States and Communities and currently chairs their age-friendly committee.
-In addition to her public health work, she also manages the Lifestyle Fitness Center for Millinocket Regional Hospital, is a Town Councilor and is a proud grandmother to twins, Tommy and Clara.
+In addition to her public health work, she also manages the Lifestyle Fitness Center for Millinocket Regional Hospital, is a Town Councilor and is a proud grandmother to twins, Tommy and Clara

 Lisa Joyce (ljoyce@southportland.org), MLIS, has been the Outreach Librarian at the South Portland Public Library for over 20 years and a few years ago joined Age Friendly South Portland of which she is now Co Chair.
 She became a Community Fellow in 2022.
 Lisa lives in Portland with her spouse.